idaholab/TMAP8/doc/content/verification_and_validation/ver-1dc.md

 \end{equation}
 where $C_M$ is the concentrations of the mobile, $C_{T_i}$ is the trapped species in trap $i$, $D$ is the diffusivity of the mobile species, $\alpha_t^i$ and $\alpha_r^i$ are the trapping and release rate coefficients for trap $i$, $\text{trap\_per\_free}$ is a factor scaling $C_{T_i}$ to be closer to $C_M$ for better numerical convergence, $C_{{T_i}0}$ is the fraction of host sites $i$ that can contribute to trapping, $C_{T_i}^{empty}$ is the concentration of empty trapping sites, and $N$ is the host density.

-The breakthrough time is defined by
+The trapping parameter is defined by
 \begin{equation}
   \label{eqn:zeta}
     \zeta = \frac{\lambda^2 \nu}{\rho D_o} exp \left( \frac{E_d - \epsilon}{kT} \right) + \frac{c}{\rho},